Willie Jefferson: Washington Redskins

 Jefferson signed a futures contract with the Washington Redskins on January 14, 2016.
 On August 27, 2016, Jefferson was waived by the Redskins.

 Saskatchewan Roughriders

-In September 2016, Jefferson returned to the CFL and signed with the Saskatchewan Roughriders rejoining his head coach from Edmonton.
-Jefferson was named a CFL All-Star in 2017, and in 2018 was nominated as the teams Most Outstanding Player and Most Outstanding Defensive Player after recording his first season with double digit sacks, and a pair of interceptions returned for touchdowns.
-Jefferson was again named to the CFL All-Star Team alongside teammate Charleston Hughes.
+On September 28, 2016, Jefferson returned to the CFL and signed with the Saskatchewan Roughriders, rejoining his former head coach from Edmonton, Chris Jones.
+He played in the final five games of the 2016 season, where he had eight defensive tackles and three sacks.

+Jefferson was named a CFL All-Star in 2017 after he played and started in all 18 regular season games and had a career-high 45 defensive tackles along with eight sacks, six knockdowns, and one fumble recovery for a touchdown.
+In 2018, he was nominated as the team's Most Outstanding Player and Most Outstanding Defensive Player after recording his first season with double digit sacks and a pair of interceptions returned for touchdowns.
+For his strong season, Jefferson was again named to the CFL All-Star Team alongside teammate Charleston Hughes.
+He became a free agent upon the expiry of his contract on February 12, 2019.